 We assessed the potential pathogenicity of the mutationc.1663G>A (p.A555T) by MutationTaster, PolyPhen-2, Proven and SIFT software.
 It was predicted to be “disease-causing”, “probably damaging”, “deleterious”, and “damaging”, respectively.
 Furthermore, we evaluated its pathogenicity by the WinterVar database (http://wintervar.wglab.org), according to the ACMG 2015 guideline.
 It was defined as “likely pathogenic” with the score “PM1+PM2+PP3+PP5”.

 The mutationc.1663G>A (p.A555T) leads to analanine into a threonine change at position 555 in the MCM protein.
-The website “HOPE” (https://www3.cmbi.umcn.nl/hope) was used to model the conceivable 3D conformations of wild-type and mutant MCM proteins, which are illustrated in figure 1.
-Figure1A shows the schematic structures of the origin alanine and the mutant threonine.
 The mutant threonine residue is larger and less hydrophobic than the wild-type alanine residue.
-The wild-type residue 555, colored in green in figure 1B, is located in an α-helix ranging from amino acid 548 to 557, and is buried in the core of the protein.
-The mutated residue threonine, colored in red in figure 1C, does not prefer α-helices as a secondary structure for the steric hindrance effect and the loss of hydrophobic interactions, and thereby affects the function of the protein, as shown in figure 1D .
+The website “HOPE” (https://www3.cmbi.umcn.nl/hope) was used to model the conceivable 3D conformations of wild-type and mutant MCM proteins..
+The wild-type residue 555 is located in an α-helix ranging from amino acid 548 to 557, and is buried in the core of the protein.
+The mutated residue threoninedoes not prefer α-helices as a secondary structure for the steric hindrance effect and the loss of hydrophobic interactions, and thereby affects the function of the protein .